League of Legends Championship of The Americas: The League

 On June 11, 2024, Riot Games announced in a blog post titled "LoL Esports: Building Towards A Brighter Future" that the LCS, CBLOL and LLA would plan to merge into a Pan-American league that would begin play in 2025.

 Under this new model, six teams each from the LCS and CBLOL would become partners in the league and form their own separate conferences – North and South – along with one LLA team and one "guest team" (which would be determined by a promotion and relegation tournament after each season) each.
 Under the new three-split model, the best teams from each conference would compete against each other to determine a champion for the wider Americas region.

 The league was officially formed on October 31, 2024, as the League of Legends Championship of The Americas, with the inaugural 16 teams in the league announced that same day.
 100 Thieves, initially planned to be a regular partnered team, also announced on October 31 that they sold their slot back to Riot Games.
 As such, they would be a "provisional guest team", which means they'll not be eligible for relegation.
 100 Thieves would leave competitive League at the end of the 2025 season, as Riot found a new partner to take their place.

 On September 28, 2025, during the LTA Championship grand final between the LTA North's FlyQuest and the LTA South's Vivo Keyd Stars, Riot announced the discontinuation of the LTA, with the LCS and CBLOL returning as separate leagues.
 FlyQuest would end up winning the only LTA Championship.

+In 2026, following the split of the LTA, Riot Games announced the Americas Cup, an international tournament resembling interconference play in the LTA, featuring the second and third-place teams from the LCS and CBLOL winter splits.